-Name Project ID FFY 2024 CTPS UPWP Budget FFY 2024 Work Progress and Products Proposed FFY 2025 CTPS Budget FFY 2025 Air Quality Program 8425 \$55,000 Coordinated with external partners such as MassDOT, FHWA, and EPA on topics related to air quality, greenhouse gas emissions, and CMAQ Provided technical support for the air quality conformity and greenhouse gas sections of the TIP and LRTP Assessed regional projects in eSTIP for greenhouse gas reporting requirements Conducted project-level air quality analysis for projects in the TIP Prepared material and voted on behalf of the Boston Region for CMAQ consultation committee meetings Attended webinars and collected information related to new greenhouse gas performance measure \$50,000 Activities generally include coordinati performing project TIP and determine committee meetin analysis for the LR language to reflect needed.
-Congestion Management Process 2125 \$113,500 Attended monthly MassDOT/INRIX meetings Hosted CMP committee meetings, including one that served as a workshop for the roadway pricing study Completed the Learning From Roadway Pricing Experiences study Completed the TIP Before-and-After study to examine the impact of TIP funded projects on the region \$125,000 With new staff lead reassessment and year plan for the p scheduled work su main objective is t show a snapshot of the CMP committed the Boston Region Core MPO Functions \$1,448,000 \$1,672,000 ally remain the same year to year, and will ation with external partners on air quality topics, ect-level analyses to estimate emissions for the ne CMAQ eligibility, attending CMAQ consultation tings, supporting a regional greenhouse gas LRTP if needed, updating the air quality conformity ect the most recent regulations, and other tasks as eading the CMP, 2025 will be a year of ad growth.
-Staff will create a three- to fivee program in addition to performing regularly such as monitoring the CMP for all modes.
-The s to complete an online CMP dashboard, which will t of congestion on the CMP network.
-In addition, ttee will meet several times a year to help promote on MPO's CMP.
+Name Project ID FFY 2024 CTPS UPWP Budget FFY 2024 Work Progress and Products Proposed FFY 2025 CTPS Budget FFY 2025 Planned Work Progress and Products Air Quality Program 8425 \$55,000 Coordinated with external partners such as MassDOT, FHWA, and EPA on topics related to air quality, greenhouse gas emissions, and CMAQ Provided technical support for the air quality conformity and greenhouse gas sections of the TIP and LRTP Assessed regional projects in eSTIP for greenhouse gas reporting requirements Conducted project-level air quality analysis for projects in the TIP Prepared material and voted on behalf of the Boston Region for CMAQ consultation committee meetings Attended webinars and collected information related to new greenhouse gas performance measure \$50,000 Activities generally remain the same year to year, and will include coordination with external partners on air quality topics, performing project-level analyses to estimate emissions for the TIP and determine CMAQ eligibility, attending CMAQ consultation committee meetings, supporting a regional greenhouse gas analysis for the LRTP if needed, updating the air quality conformity language to reflect the most recent regulations, and other tasks as needed.
+Congestion Management Process 2125 \$113,500 Attended monthly MassDOT/INRIX meetings Hosted CMP committee meetings, including one that served as a workshop for the roadway pricing study Completed the Learning From Roadway Pricing Experiences study Completed the TIP Before-and-After study to examine the impact of TIP funded projects on the region \$125,000 With new staff leading the CMP, 2025 will be a year of reassessment and growth.
+Staff will create a three- to five-year plan for the program in addition to performing regularly scheduled work such as monitoring the CMP for all modes.
+The main objective is to complete an online CMP dashboard, which will show a snapshot of congestion on the CMP network.
+In addition, the CMP committee will meet several times a year to help promote the Boston Region MPO's CMP.
+Core MPO Functions \$1,448,000 \$1,672,000